 While there are some differences in the roles that God has for males and females now, that is not the case after the resurrection.
 Women have the same potential as men.

-Women have and will have important roles in the Church of God and those faithful have their names written in the Book of Life.
+Women have had, and will have, important roles in the Church of God.
+Those women who are truly faithful have their names written in the Book of Life.

 Here is a link to a related sermon video New Testament Women.

 More on the roles of women can be found in the article: True Womanhood: A Lost Cause? (see also Abortion, the Bible, and a Woman's Right to Choose).